Lateral force transmission in skeletal muscle: Mechanical role of the endomysium

 If the change in length (ΔL) is approximated as the longitudinal tensile displacement, the apparent tensile modulus (Eapp) becomes:

 The length of the muscle fiber (L) is orders of magnitude larger than the thickness (H), making the term (L/H)2 very large.
-Therefore, the apparent longitudinal modulus much greater than the true shear modulus.
+Therefore, the apparent longitudinal modulus is much greater than the true shear modulus.
 Because the endomysium is so thin, even large shear strains would only result in minute tensile elongations.
 If the apparent longitudinal modulus is represented in series with the fibers, the modulus of the composite structure (Ec) is:

 and is dictated by the fiber modulus Ef, because Eapp is many orders of magnitude higher.
 This shear force transmission pathway from one muscle cell to its neighbors is highly efficient and because it has low tensile stiffness, it does not restrict changes in muscle fiber length and diameter during muscle contraction.